 Michael D. Moore

 Tulsa is a specialist in the US Army stationed in Germany.
 He loves to sing and has dreams to run his own nightclub when he leaves the army....but dreams don't come cheap.
 Tulsa places a bet with his friend Dynamite that he can spend the night with a club dancer named Lili, who is rumored to be hard to get.
 When Dynamite gets transferred, Tulsa is brought in to take his place.
 He is not looking forward to it, but in order to keep his money, he must go through with it.
 Written by

 Pat McCurry <firstname.lastname@example.org>

-This film marked the first collaboration between Elvis Presley and director Norman Taurog.
+This film marked the beginning of actor and director collaborations between Elvis Presley and director Norman Taurog.
 They would work together eight more times throughout their respective careers.
 See more »

 Was this review helpful to you?